nadav23351/calander/README.md

 terraform destroy -var-file="secret.tfvars"

-1. create a secret.tfvars file in each directory aws and aws_cluster_resources so that can be used for running terraform
+1. create a secret.tfvars file in each directory aws, aws_cluster_resources so that can be used for running terraform
 2. first run terraform init in `aws` directory and run following commands
 ```bash
 cd aws